FrancisDunne/Active_Directory/README.md

 The server must install a service called Active Directory Domain Services (ADDS).
 This service must then be promoted to a Domain Controller aka (DC).
-By promoting our server to a DC, it will grant us the capability to perform authentication using a protocol called Kerberos and authorization for our domain.
+By promoting our server to a DC, it will grant us the capability to perform authentication using a protocol called Kerberos and also authorization for our domain.

 With ADDS we will have a database that will contain objects such as users,